 And theres been a lot of news about AviWorlds on these pages, more than about many of the more successful grids.

 For example, the AviWorlds grid has officially shut down more than ten times over the course of its eight years of existence.

 And the AviWorlds business model has changed repeatedly and dramatically.
-It’s gone from billing itself as the most expensive grid in OpenSim, trying to charge premium prices for not-so-premium content on the assertion that this somehow benefits the in-world land market, to giving a hundred regions away for free.
+Its gone from billing itself as the most expensive grid in OpenSim, trying to charge premium prices for not-so-premium content on the assertion that this somehow benefits the in-world land market, to giving a hundred regions away for free.
 Neither of these approaches proved sustainable, for obvious reasons.
 Yet Pomposelli has repeatedly swung from this one extreme to another, each time saying that this time would be different.
-Spoiler alert: It wasn’t.
+Spoiler alert: It was not.

 Somehow, people kept coming.
 Back when it was hosted with reliable providers, I got confirmation that the traffic to the grid was, in fact, real traffic.
 For some reason, the grid is popular with Brazilians in particular.
 In 2016, the grid was regularly reporting more than 2,000 unique visitors a month — an extremely high number for OpenSim, putting in on our more popular grid lists.

 As a couple of larger Brazilian grids have shut down recently, AviWorlds, in theory, stands to benefit.